Advisory Shares: A Guide for Startup Founders

 Why is this the case?

-Because startups traditionally are limited in various aspects, especially when it comes to available capital to compensate advisors properly.
-Advisory shares allow for a startup, especially one in the earliest stages, to offer advisors a non-cash stock option in exchange for their expertise and time.
-This allows the startup to deploy their limited capital in other crucial areas.
+Startups traditionally face limitations, particularly regarding available capital to properly compensate advisors.
+Advisory shares allow a startup, especially in its early stages, to offer a non-cash stock option in exchange for the advisor’s expertise and time.
+This strategy enables the startup to allocate its limited capital to other critical areas.

-Furthermore, advisory shares provide an incentive for advisors to remain with the company for the long haul.
-Rather than a simple one and done cash exchange, advisory shares are attractive to advisors because they incentivize them to offer strategic advice and connections as it connects their earning potential to the success of the company for the long term.
+Furthermore, advisory shares provide an incentive for advisors to remain with the company over the long term.
+Rather than a simple one-time cash exchange, advisory shares are appealing to advisors because they link their earning potential to the company's long-term success.

 Who are the advisors?